CTU-IIG/thermobench/README.md

 are then stored into a CSV file.
 Primary collected data sources are temperature sensors.
-In addition, Thermobench can measure and collect CPU load, CPU frequency and stdout of the benchmark and/or arbitrary number of programs run simultaneously with the benchmark (`--exec`).
+In addition, Thermobench can measure and collect CPU load, CPU frequency and stdout of the benchmark and/or arbitrary number of programs running simultaneously with the benchmark (`--exec`).
 Stdout of the programs is optionally parsed for lines matching `name=value` and the values are stored in separate CSV columns named `name`.

 Processing of CSV files produced by Thermobench can simplified with Julia package